NVHarikaVIT/Smart-Task-Planner/README.md

 venv\Scripts\activate           # For Windows

 # 2. ✅ Install Dependencies
-pip install fastapi openai pydantic jinja2 python-dotenv
+pip install fastapi openai pydantic jinja2 python-dotenv uvicorn

 # 3. ✅ Set Up Environment Variables
 Create a .env file in the root with the following: